osg-htc/virtual-school-pilot-2020/docs/materials/htc/part2-ex1-files.md

 Viewing a Job Sandbox
 ---------------------

 Before you learn to transfer files to and from your job, it is good to understand a bit more about the environment in which your job runs.
 When the HTCondor `starter` process prepares to run your job, it creates a new directory for your job and all of its files.
 We call this directory the *job sandbox*, because it is your job’s private space to play.
-Let’s see what is in the job sandbox for a job with no special input or output files.
+Let’s see what is in the job sandbox for a minimal job with no special input or output files.

 1. Save the script below in a file named `sandbox.sh`: